Is there tax on life insurance? – You may have wondered to know. Even if you have not, you should.

 Question 2: Do I Have to Pay Tax on Life Insurance Dividend?

 General Rule: Participating life insurance, aka, whole life insurance that you buy from a mutual insurance company provides you dividend.
 This dividend is part of the profit that mutual insurance companies annually share with you as a stakeholder of the company.
-This dividend is considered return of premium, not income.
+This dividend is considered return of premium (not to be confused with term plan known as Return of Premium insurance), not income.
 As a result, you do not have to pay any income tax on the dividend you receive.

 Exception: When your dividend stays with the insurer and goes into bringing profit, the profit part will have income tax imposed on it.
 However, it so happens only when the interest on the dividends crosses your original payment.
 On the other hand, when your dividend works in the default way, i.e. goes toward the building of the coverage, you will have not tax imposed on it.

 Question 3: Is There Tax on Life Insurance Endowment?

 General Rule: Endowment life insurance is something that you buy for receiving a lump sum of money after a certain period.
 After the typical 10 or 20 years has passed, you receive the full coverage of money mentioned in the contract.
 If you happen to die before the maturity period, the full coverage goes to your heirs.
 The proceeds that thus you receive from an endowment insurance do come to you tax-free.

 Exception: Endowment insurance provides a guaranteed benefit.
 If the benefit crosses the guaranteed amount, the extra money will have taxes on it.

 Question 4: Is There Tax on Life Insurance Maturity Benefit of Whole Insurance?